 If you decide to go down this path, it’s critical to check that the courses are compatible with your LMS before purchasing.

 Don’t scrimp on this step, it’s critical.
-Getting your students on side with the new eLearning process is important for its success, and if their first experience is littered with bugs and glitches, it might be difficult to win their confidence going forward.
+Getting your students on board with the new eLearning process is important for its success, and if their first experience is littered with bugs and glitches, it might be difficult to win their confidence going forward.

 If your students aren’t completing the eLearning modules, or are failing them miserably, you might need to redesign them.
-You should get feedback from your students too, as they’ve a valuable source of info.
+You should get feedback from your students too, as they’ve a valuable source of information.

-This article is far from comprehensive, but we hope it’s given you a rough outline of what you’ll need to do to set up eLearning for your RTO.
+This article is far from comprehensive, but we hope it’s given you a good outline of what you’ll need to do to set up eLearning for your RTO.
 To learn more, we highly recommend reading some of these great eLearning resources:

 VET moves fast.
 Stay informed, with blogs straight to your inbox.